 This month, Turner Classic Movies is teaming up with Warner Bros.
 Home Entertainment, Fathom Events and the Harry Ransom Center at The University of Texas at Austin are engaging in a multi-tiered celebration to include a new Blu-ray collection of the Gone With The Wind, screenings at more than 650 movie theaters nationwide, a fascinating exhibit and book on the making of the film and, of course, a special presentation of the movie on Turner Classic Movies.

-For this you under 40…Based on the best-selling novel by Margaret Mitchell, Gone With the Wind is the epic tale of a spoiled young Southern woman who finds love and tragedy amidst the chaos of the Civil War and Reconstruction.
+For those of you under 40…Based on the best-selling novel by Margaret Mitchell, Gone With the Wind is the epic tale of a spoiled young Southern woman who finds love and tragedy amidst the chaos of the Civil War and Reconstruction.
 Since the movie’s release in 1939, audiences have thrilled over the saga of the fiery Scarlett O’Hara, played by Vivien Leigh in an Oscar-winning performance, and the man who couldn’t help but love her, Rhett Butler, with Clark Gable in his iconic role.
-They are joined by a top-notch cast, including Olivia de Havilland, Oscar winner Hattie McDaniel (made history…becoming the first female African-American to win a Best Supporting Oscar), Leslie Howard and Thomas Mitchell.
+They are joined by a top-notch cast, including Olivia de Havilland, Oscar winner Hattie McDaniel (made history…becoming the first female African-American to win a Best Supporting Oscar), Leslie Howard, Butterfly McQueen and Thomas Mitchell.

 From the moment independent producer David O. Selznick bought the rights to the book in July 1936, he and publicist Russell Birdwell whetted the public’s appetite with a massive publicity campaign that centered on a two-year-long talent search to find the actress who would play Scarlett O’Hara, the role that would eventually go to British actress Vivien Leigh.